Standard (economy) sleeper

 Prague to Krakow from €13.70

-Two comfortable EuroCity trains called the Silesia and Cracovia and a EuroNight sleeper train called the Chopin link Prague with Krakow, city centre to city centre in both directions.
-There's also a privately-operated Leo Express train on certain days each week, due to become daily at some point.
-All these trains are safe, comfortable & inexpensive.
+Two comfortable EuroCity trains named Silesia & Cracovia and a EuroNight sleeper train named Chopin link Prague and Krakow, centre to centre.
+There's also a privately-run Leo Express train on certain days each week, due to become daily at some point.
 The EuroCity trains have air-conditioning, power sockets, free WiFi & a bistro car serving drinks & snacks with draught beer on tap, with fares from €15.
 The safe & cosy sleeper train saves a hotel bill, too.
 The Leo Express train has air-con, power sockets, free WiFi, and complimentary wine, water & coffee in Business & Premium classes.
+These trains also call at Oswiecim, more notorious by its German name, Auschwitz.
 This page explains what these trains are like & how to buy tickets.

 small bullet point Train times